chauhan1212/spring-boot-security/README.md

 http://localhost:8080/logout
 ```

-This is set into SecurityConfiguration.java
+This is set into data.sql resource
 - Username : vijay (user role) and ajay  (admin role)
 - Password: pass and pass